Code-Institute-Submissions/second-milestone-project-23/README.md

 ### Existing Features

 - Map feature: map of the world with markers showing where the trips are located.
+    - Markers on the map show an overview of the country when clicked.

 - Accordion/Collapse feature: collapse feature that allows the user to see an overview of the itinerary for the trip without too much space being taken up.